Major Work Activity B – Performs fabrication

 select and use tools and equipment |

-tools and equipment for forming specific material are selected and used according to job requirements |
+tools and equipment are selected and used according to project requirements |

 use specialized procedures for forming specialty products |